 The ARC network can also help users extract information effectively (such as potential calibration source properties, or whether there are public domain data matching the required criteria) as well as assist with analysis of archive data.
-In support of this, nodes in the ARC network develop various software tools to effectively query the archive.

-Users can inspect data in the archive directly from their browser using the Cube Analysis and Rendering Tool for Astronomy (CARTA; https://cartavis.org), a next generation mage visualization and analysis tool designed among others for ALMA.
+Users can inspect data in the archive directly from their browser using CARTA (Cube Analysis and Rendering Tool for Astronomy), a next generation image visualization and analysis tool designed among others for ALMA.
 All image products ingested into the archive are directly accessible for investigation with CARTA through the ALMA request handler.